phillipod/SISTER/README.md

 # SISTER

-**SISTER** (Screenshot Icon Slot & Trait Extraction & Recognition) is a computer vision pipeline designed to analyze **Star Trek Online** character build screenshots.
+**SISTER** (Screenshot Interrogation System for Traits and Equipment Recognition) is a computer vision pipeline designed to analyze **Star Trek Online** character build screenshots.
 It detects labels, classifies build types, extracts icon slots, and matches equipment and trait icons using image similarity methods.

 ---